senseexcel/senseexcel-reporting/demoinstall.md

 Hit Apply Button

-Check the Advanced Tab on the right side of the screen
+Check the Advanced Property on the right side of the screen

 In the Conditions box, add the value !userIsAnonymous()

 Hit Apply Button

-##  INSTALL DEMO REPORT TEMPLATE TO CONTENT LIBRARY
+INSERT PICTURE Demo-Content-Library.png

- 1. Download ExecutiveDashboard.xlsx from the App Contents of the Executive Dashboard App in the QMC.
+Check the Contents Property on the right side of the screen

-QMC > MANAGE CONTENT > Apps > Executive Dashboard > App contents (check) > ExecutiveDashboard.xlsx

-2. Upload the ExecutiveDashboard.xlsx file to the senseexcelreports content library.
+Upload the ExecutiveDashboard.xlsx file from \Reporting\Examples directory.

-QMC > MANAGE CONTENT > Content libraries > senseexcelreports > Upload > Choose Files >ExecutiveDashboard.xlsx
+INSERT PICTURE Demo-Content-Library-Upload.png

 ##  ON DEMAND REPORTS DEMO